shirok/Gauche/winnt/README.txt

 This directory contains files to compile Gauche with VisualC++ on Windows.

-If you get the source tree from the preprocessed Windows source zip (Gauche-x.x.x-winsrc.zip), just open Gauche.sln and build the solution.
+As of 0.8.12, the core and several modules work, though we still need to tweak a few major modules (notably, gauche.net).

 If you get the source tree from the standard tarball (Gauche-x.x.x.tgz) or from CVS, you have to preprocess the source tree.
 You need a unix- compatible environment (such as cygwin) to do that.

-Go up to the source top directory and run "./DIST winvc".
+If you build from CVS, run this command at the toplevel dir:

+$ ./DIST winvc

+If you build from tarball, run this command at the toplevel dir:

+$ sh winnt/winvc-prep.sh

 [HOW TO BUILD]

+Open Gauche.sln and run "build solution".

 [HOW TO TEST]